Configure ssh certificate based authentication

 service ssh restart (For ubuntu / debian)

-Generate SSH key for user
+Step 5: Generate SSH key for the user

-root@server:~$ ssh-keygen -trsa
+:~# ssh-keygen -trsa

 Generating public/private rsa key pair.